...

 I. Introduction

-The Waterloo Chamber is a large room at Windsor Castle in England that was built to commemorate the victory of the British, Prussian, Austrian and Russian forces over Napoleon Bonaparte at the Battle of Waterloo in 1815.
-It was designed by the architect Jeffry Wyatville and completed in 1830-31.
+The Waterloo Chamber is a large room at Windsor Castle in England, built to commemorate the Allied victory over Napoleon Bonaparte at the Battle of Waterloo in 1815.
+While architect Jeffry Wyatville proposed locations for the chamber, its construction occurred during the reign of King William IV and was completed around 1830-31.

 The chamber walls are lined with portraits of the monarchs, commanders, and politicians who played a role in the Napoleonic Wars, and the painting was by Sir Thomas Lawrence.
 The room is also decorated with limewood carvings by Grinling Gibbons and his assistants, salvaged from the former Royal chapel during its demolition in the 1820s.